 Stockton also recruits educated, skilled employees.
 Over 90% of the University’s 300 full-time faculty have attained the highest degree in their field.
 Stockton also prepares well-skilled graduates.
 Approximately 25% of our 50,000 graduates reside in Atlantic County, NJ.

 Additional Stockton initiatives contribute to more specialized fields.
-The National Aviation Research and Technology Park (NARTP), for example, located adjacent to the Atlantic City Airport, is an industry, academia, and government collaboration focused on research, innovation, and commercialization of emerging technologies for aviation.
+The National Aerospace Research and Technology Park (NARTP), for example, located adjacent to the Atlantic City Airport, is an industry, academia, and government collaboration focused on research, innovation, and commercialization of emerging technologies for aviation.
 The NARTP is located at the world-renowned Federal Aviation Administration William J. Hughes Technical Center—the FAA's center for research, development, and sustainment of the National Airspace System.
 The first building within the park, a 66,000 SF, $17 million facility, will house a high-speed connectivity to the Technical Center laboratories, classrooms and conference rooms, a rooftop lounge.
 The building is one of seven multi-story buildings with over 400,000 total square feet of research and development space planned for the park.

 Finally, the Gateway Project, a public/private partnership6 will include the return of the corporate headquarters for South Jersey Gas to Atlantic City.
 This $42 million, six-story office building, will serve approximately 200 employees.